materialsproject/atomate2/docs/user/codes/vasp.md

         job.update_config({"manager_config": {"_fworker": "worker"}})
 ```

+Don't forget to set VASP and Lobster commands in the configuration files of the workers and their `env` as well.

 Outputs from the automatic analysis with LobsterPy can easily be extracted from the database and also plotted: